 9. Walk Along the Yanagase Shopping Street

-Yanagase Street is Gifu’s traditional shopping district, offering a mix of modern and old-fashioned shops, restaurants, and entertainment venues.
-The area has a nostalgic atmosphere, reminiscent of Japan’s Showa era.
-Visitors can find unique local souvenirs, traditional sweets, and enjoy casual dining.
-It’s a lively place to experience the local lifestyle and find unique gifts.
+Yanagase Street is Gifu’s bustling shopping district, where the old meets the new.
+Visitors can explore a mix of modern boutiques and traditional shops, restaurants, and entertainment venues.
+The area has a nostalgic vibe, with elements of Japan’s Showa era visible in its architecture and atmosphere.
+It’s the perfect place to find souvenirs, sample local sweets, and enjoy casual street food.

 10. Admire the Kawara-machi Traditional Townscape